-Meeting the goals of the business and its customers provides mutual value that helps achieve business growth (in Revenue and Earnings) and an enduring relationship for both organizations.
-It’s interesting to look at this both from the buyer (customers) and the company or organization providing the solution (businesses).
+Meeting the business's goals and its customers provide mutual value that helps achieve business growth (in Revenue and Earnings) and an enduring relationship for both organizations.
+It's interesting to look at this both from the buyer (customers) and the company or organization providing the solution (businesses).

 The core value of a successful partnership

-At the very core, Customer Success means that buyers are receiving the value in the form of the solution (products and services) they have purchased.
+At the very core, Customer Success means that buyers are receiving the value in the solution (products and services) they have purchased.
 It means simple and obvious: the products and services that make up the solution are fully deployed and running [in production] in the shortest time possible.

 Customers purchase new capabilities and services to help them succeed in their business.
 With the implementation of a new software solution, the buyer can do things they could not do before.
 They can unleash new revenues, reduce costs, increase efficiencies, and improve their service offering, all of which drive to the bottom line.

 They are better today than they were before the deployment of the solution.
-The customers are using the product in their business for the intended purpose and realizing (at least the initial part of) the intended value.
+The customers use the product in their business for the intended purpose and realize the initial part of the intended value.

 From a business point of view, when customers are successful with the product and the people they work with, it results in a positive correlation observed in measures like Net Promoter Score (NPS) or Customer Effort Scores (CES).
 But these are often referred to as vanity scores and are not core business outcomes.